Lombiq/Show-Orchard-Theme/Readme.md

 If you are using the [DotNest SDK](https://github.com/Lombiq/DotNest-SDK) you need to follow these instructions:

-* On the `Orchard Dashboard` go to the `Themes` page and enable the `Show Orchard Theme`.
+* On the "Orchard Dashboard" go to the "Themes" page and enable the "Show Orchard Theme".
 It will enable all the required modules as well.
-* On the `Orchard Dashboard` go to the `Modules > Recipes` page and execute the `Show Orchard Initialization` recipe.
+* On the "Orchard Dashboard" go to the "Modules &gt; Recipes" page and execute the "Show Orchard Initialization" recipe.

 ## Initialization - using Media Theme Deployment on DotNest